2020 New England Patriots season: Schedule

 Note: Intra-division opponents are in bold text.

 Game summaries

 Week 1: vs. Miami Dolphins

 This was the Patriots' first game without longtime quarterback Tom Brady since October 2, 2016, and their first without Brady on the roster since January 2, 2000.
 Nonetheless, new starting quarterback Cam Newton performed admirably, finishing with a 79% completion percentage and leading a rush-heavy offensive attack with 75 rushing yards and 2 touchdowns on the ground, as the Patriots finished with 217 rushing yards overall.
 With the win, New England opened the season at 1–0.
+This would be New England's last home opening win until 2026.